search

 A focus on design

-Adriano Olivetti employed brilliant architects for the Olivetti showroom and also for headquarters around the world, one of the most remarkable examples is the Carlo Scarpa’s Venice Showroom of Italian XX century architecture, which today is a museum.
+Adriano Olivetti employed brilliant architects for their showroom and also for headquarters around the world, one of the most remarkable examples is the Carlo Scarpa’s Venice Showroom of Italian XX century architecture, which today is a museum.

 Besides this, painters and graphic designers were called to Ivrea to contribute to the logotype and to the brand corporate identity.
 The company created its own typefaces investing in design and using typography as an important element in advertising.